Chris Pilcher: An inspirational teacher

 February 5 2019 / Spear's Magazine

-Ernest Hecht: The end of an era
+Ernest Hecht: The death of a publisher, the end of an era

 February 22 2018 / New Statesman